Converting Training for Online Learning

 • Let’s begin.
 Introduction to the topic (2 minutes)

 • M: Master the options.
-Review examples of the virtual learning options and begin to see how they can be blended together and the advantages of blended learning (8 minutes)
+Review examples of the virtual learning options and begin to see how they can be blended and the advantages of blended learning (8 minutes)

 • I: Invent the recipe.
 Discover what to consider when inventing the best blend of virtual learning options (10 minutes)